Self-Learning Agents

 4. Knowledge Graph Building

-Every conversation incrementally builds a structured knowledge graph.
-Entities and relations are extracted and stored in NebulaGraph (or an in-memory fallback).
+Each conversation incrementally adds entities and relations to a structured knowledge graph stored in NebulaGraph (or an in-memory fallback).

 # Entity extraction (zero-shot, runs locally)